edgedb/easy-edgedb/chapter17/index.md

 };
 ```

 You'll notice right away that `name` and `strength` inside the alias are separated by commas, not semicolons.
 That's a clue that this isn't creating a new type: it's just creating a _shape_ on top of the existing `Crewman` type.

-Let's now take a look at the error we get if we try to insert a `CrewmanInBulgaria`.
+Let's do a schema migration and then take a look at the error we get if we try to insert a `CrewmanInBulgaria`.
 Remember, it won't work because an alias is just an expression, not a type that can be inserted:

 ```edgeql
 insert CrewmanInBulgaria {name := "New Crewman", number := 6};